-- a.
-An increase in the interest rate increases investment spending, the demand for goods and the level of output and income.
-False.
+Statement True False a.
+An increase in the interest rate increases investment spending, the demand for goods and the level of output and income. b.

-Investment spending will decrease. - b.
 An increase in government spending increases the demand for goods.
-True - c.
-An increase in the level of output and income decreases net exports.

-True - d.
-A decrease in E causes an increase in exports and net exports increase.
-True - e.
+C. An increase in the level of output and income decreases net exports. d.
+A decrease in E causes an increase in exports and net exports increase. e.
 An increase in the foreign level of output increases the level of exports and improves the trade balance.

+2. Study the following equation, which represents financial market equilibrium for an open economy:

+M/P = YL(i)

-True - Study the following equation which represents financial market equilibrium for an open economy: M/P = YL(i) - a.
-An increase in the level of output increases the demand for money and the interest rate rises.
-True - b.
-A decrease in the money supply cause a decrease in the interest rate.
-False.
-It causes an increase in the interest rate - c.
-An increase in the interest rate cause a decrease in the quantity of money demanded.
-True - 3.
-Choose the correct option is brackets:
+Statement True False a.
+An increase in the level of output increases the demand for money and the interest rate rises. b.
+A decrease in the money supply causes a decrease in the interest rate.
+C. An increase in the interest rate causes a decrease in the quantity of money demanded.

+3. Choose the correct option in brackets: